jgrassler/talks/magnum-debugging-101/full/main.md

 # VMs Run Container Friendly OS Image

 Configuration is where the red stuff from earlier comes into play again.

-I mentioned before that there is pool of deployment scripts Magnum picks from when generating its Heat templates.
+We mentioned before that there is pool of deployment scripts Magnum picks from when generating its Heat templates.

 These got passed into Heat as a CloudConfig resource.

 ![CloudConfig Snippets...](img/magnum_architecture_10.PNG)